semmi88/semmi88.github.io/book_reviews/manager_path.md

 - adjust the plan on the fly
 - launch/rollback plan

+### Self Management

+- to manage others well, you have to manage yourself well
+- the more time you understand yourself, the better off you will be
+  - the way you react (self awareness)
+  - things that insipre you
+  - things that drive you crazy
+- get good at working through conflict
+  - take ego out, learn to recognize the voice of your ego
+  - see past you own interpretations, you own stories
+  - get curious

 ### Managing People

 It's an Emotional Labor - soft skills to address the emotional need of people/teams